 For simulations of LGTs, it is necessary for physical results to be gauge invariant, making it necessary to enforce Gauss law.
 One way to enforce gauge invariance is through penalty terms that are proportional to \eqref{eq:gauss_law}.
 Gauge-invariant states subject to gauge-invariant operators remain in this physical subspace, i.e., the symmetry remains intact.
 This subspace is still exponentially large, while being non-trivial to split into further gauge-invariant subspaces ~\cite{Buividovich_2009, Tagliacozzo2014}.

-Incorporating terms proportional to \eqref{eq:gauss_law} is also a means to introduce infinitely massive static charges to the theory.
+Incorporating terms proportional to \eqref{eq:gauss_law} allows for enforcing Gauss law, where infinitely massive static charges can be introduced to the theory by setting the corresponding $q_{\bm l} = -1$.
 A consequence of Gauss law is that a pair of charges placed on matter sites in vicinity of each other are necessarily connected by a flux tube or \textit{string}.
 These charges experience a linearly rising potential that is proportional to their separation.

 From a certain distance onward, it becomes energetically favorable to break the string, which creates an additional pair of charges.
 This is known as static string breaking, and is depicted in Fig.~\ref{fig:lgt-diagram}, where a configuration of a string is shown between two sites with charges, indicated by the opposite coloring.
-Static string breaking has also been investigated for $\mathbb{Z}_2$ LGT in the following recent works~\cite{Xu2025, DiMarcantonio2025, alexandrou2025realizingstringbreakingdynamics}.
+Static string breaking and confinement has also been investigated for $\mathbb{Z}_2$ LGT in the following works~\cite{Lumia2022Z2,Xu2025, marcantonio_roughening_2025, alexandrou2025realizingstringbreakingdynamics}.

 Then, the total Hamiltonian is as follows,

 with $V>0$.
 Placing charges amounts to adding penalty terms on the appropriate site with the opposite sign.